Alisson Perticheto

-Alisson Krystle Perticheto (born 18 September 1997) is a former Swiss-Filipino figure skater who represented the Philippines.
+Alisson Krystle Perticheto (born 18 September 1997) is a former figure skater.
+Born in Switzerland, she last represented the Philippines.
 She is the 2017 Egna Spring Trophy champion, 2015 Skate Helena silver medalist, and 2014 Philippines national champion.
 She has competed in the free skate at three ISU Championships, placing 18th at 2013 Junior Worlds in Milan, Italy; 17th at 2014 Four Continents in Taipei, Taiwan; and 16th at 2015 Four Continents in Seoul, South Korea.

 In August 2022, Perticheto transitioned to coaching.